 This feature has always been the main characteristic of Trek’s women-oriented models, so the tradition stays the same in some form.

 Marlin 6 is one of the models from the rich Trek Marlin family.

 As we go up in the hierarchy, it is the first model that shows some significant improvements compared to the cheaper Marlin 4 and Marlin 5.

-For $100 more compared to Marlin 5, you get a better fork, a 2x drivetrain, lower weight, a better groupset, and so on.
+For a bit more compared to Marlin 5, you get a better fork, lower weight, a better groupset, and so on.